jonathanmoregard/intender/INSTALL_GUIDE.md

 - Check that you selected the `chrome-mv3` folder (not the parent folder)
 - Ensure Developer mode is enabled
 - Try refreshing the extensions page

-## Migrating intentions between installs

-- Before switching builds or reinstalling, open Intender → Settings.
-- Click "Export intentions" to download a `.json` backup.
-- After installing the new build, open Settings and click "Import intentions" to restore.
-- The export format is stable across minor versions.

 **Permission errors:**